Donald Frith

 Donald Eugene Frith (/friTH/ /frɪθ/; September 16, 1924 – January 6, 2021) was an American ceramic artist and academic known for his unique style of teapots, mixing ceramics with acrylics and wood.

-Frith was a faculty member at the University of Illinois at Champaign-Urbana from 1952 until his retirement in 1989, and was the chair of the crafts department for many years.
+Frith was a faculty member at the University of Illinois Urbana-Champaign from 1952 until his retirement in 1989, and was the chair of the crafts department for many years.
 He then became a professor emeritus.

-He was one of the first artists that made a three point handle teapot.
+He was one of the first artists that made a three-point handle teapot.
 An early example of the "three handle teapot" was pictured in the ceramics book A Potter’s Handbook.
 He specialized in production design work, with his knowledge of molds.
 He wrote the book Mold Making for Ceramics ISBN 0801975395.
 This book became the definitive reference worldwide on mold making in craft ceramics production.

 Early life and education

 Frith was born in Denver, Colorado.
 A World War II veteran, Frith served in the United States Navy as a Seabee in the Philippines.

 He received his Bachelor of Fine Arts in 1949 and Master of Arts (MA) from Denver University.
 He lived in San Bernardino, California for three years in this period.
 He was awarded on two occasions a Danforth Foundation grant to study at the Alfred University where he received a Master of Fine Arts in 1966.